mschuene/stratege/README.md

 #### leaves

-The leaves strategy combinator acts like bottomup but only applies s then the current location is a leave.
+The leaves strategy combinator acts like bottomup but only applies s when the current location is a leave.

 ### Other strategy combinators